All Episodes

 Oh, they can actually physically catch them?

-Yeah, we uh catch 'em and take them down and but would this would this be a game boys would play with boys?
+But would this be a game boys would play with boys?

 Yeah.

-It's like it's almost like Vietnam and stuff.
+It's like, it's almost like Vietnam and stuff.

-I've never been there, but no, but no, we've seen pictures, we all un understand exactly what it was like.
+We all understand exactly what it was like.

 Yeah.

-Um that's unbelievable, dude.
+That's unbelievable, dude.

-Like the like the Easter bunny.
+Like the Easter Bunny.

 Yeah.